In a Nutshell

 More about Elizabeth

-Elizabeth Howell is committed to improving the health and well being of women.
-An expert in quality of care and racial and ethnic disparities in maternal and child health, Elizabeth's research focuses on postpartum depression and its impact on underserved communities and the intersection between quality of care and disparities in maternal and infant mortality and morbidity.
+Elizabeth Howell is committed to improving the health and well-being of women.
+An expert in quality of care and racial and ethnic disparities in maternal and child health, Elizabeth's research focuses on postpartum depression and its impact on underserved communities, as well as the intersection between quality of care and disparities in maternal and infant mortality and morbidity.
 She has conducted extensive research on maternal morbidity and mortality in New York City and the shockingly prevalent racial and ethnic disparities that exist.
 Elizabeth is a professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences at the Icahn School of Medicine at Mount Sinai.
 As the founding Director of the Blavatnik Family Women’s Health Research Institute at Mount Sinai, Elizabeth is building a competitive research program that advances the science of women’s health across the life span.
-She has served on several expert committees for organizations including the Institute of Medicine, National Institutes of Health, the Joint Commission, and the American Congress of Obstetricians and Gynecologists.
+She has served on several expert committees for organizations including the National Academy of Medicine, National Institutes of Health, the Joint Commission, and the American Congress of Obstetricians and Gynecologists.